 Writing a research proposal for funding is vital but challenging and time consuming.
-Led by an experienced international researcher, grants reviewer, and review committee chair, this workshop provides you with a practical and internationally renowned hands-on-guide to maximise the persuasiveness of your research proposal.
-Particular attention will be given to how to best present social constructionist health research in ways that resonate with diverse funding bodies.
-Drawing on theory, research, and decades of experience, this workshops is relevant to all disciplines and researchers from graduate students onwards: come to turn the competitive funding process to your advantage and understand how you can get proposal success.
+Led by an experienced international researcher, grants reviewer, and review committee chair, this workshop provides you with a practical and internationally renowned hands-on-guide to maximize the persuasiveness of your qualitative or mixed-methods proposal.
+Drawing on theory, research, and decades of experience, this workshops is relevant to all disciplines and researchers from graduate students onwards.
+Come to turn the competitive funding process to your advantage and understand how you can get proposal success.

 Pre-Conference Symposiums - Thursday 1:00 PM 4:00 PM - select ONE.

 #15 Beyond the Buzzword: Innovation and the Research Process, with Sandra Davidson(An IIQM workshop)

 The calls for innovation are everywhere and unfortunately we can easily become cynical about this over used buzzword.
 This workshop will guide participants beneath the buzz, and explore the concepts and practices germane to innovation.
 Participants will explore strategies and tools to foster innovation throughout the research process; from framing a research question to the dissemination of findings.
 Participants are encouraged to bring ideas or problems to “play with” in this active and engaging session.

 #16 - Appreciative Leadership in Healthcare, with Diana Whitney, Charles Cambell and Ralph Weickel(A Taos Institute workshop)